"Possible faces" (b)

 Chivalrous Troilos

-Troilos is a relatively unexposed figure in the Iliad.
-He is Kassandra's youngest brother.
-The German author Christa Wolf pays a bit more attention to him in her novel ‘Kassandra’ (1983), which comments on events of the Trojan War from the perspective of the Trojan king's daughter and seer Kassandra.
-On the very first day, Achill killed Troilos brutally without following the rules of the fight.
-Since then Kassandra (in Wolf’s view) has always called him "Achill, the beast".
+Troilos is a relatively underexposed figure in the Iliad.
+He is the youngest brother of Kassandra and the son of king Priamos and the queen Hekabe.
+The German author Christa Wolf pays attention to him in her novel "Kassandra" (1983), which comments on events of the Trojan War from the perspective of the Trojan king's daughter and seeres Kassandra.
+The Greek warrior Achill killed Troilos brutally in the temple of Apollo, without adhering to honor and the rules of battle.
+Since then, Kassandra (in Wolf's interpretation) has always called him "Achill, the beast".

-Shakespeare payed attention to Troilos and to Kalchas’ daughter Kressida in his eponymous play (1602) "Troilos and Kressida".
+In Athens, the early tragedians Phrynicus (approx 500 BC) and Sophocles (497 – 405 BC) both wrote plays about Troilos.
+Shakespeare paid attention to Troilos and to Kalchas' daughter Kressida in his play (1602) "Troilos and Kressida".

 Mixed techniques, 2021